The phenomenon of a hard film layer on your pressed powder is called Hardpan.

 The oil from your skin can be transferred through your brush, applicator or your fingers, so if you've been using your fingers to apply your makeup, it's always good practice to wash your hands prior to application.
 Not only will this remove excess oils from your fingers, but it will also remove bacteria.
 Learn why finger application can be a superior makeup application method.

 You should also get into the habit of washing your makeup brushes and applicators regularly (video: how to wash your makeup brush.)
 The oil from your skin transfers to your brush which can then be transferred to your powders.

 Washing your tools once a week can help mitigate the hard film layer from forming on your pressed powders.

 Ok, so maybe some of your powders are already suffering from hardpan and you need a quick and easy fix.
 Well, It’s actually way easier than you’d think.

-Most people just throw away the powder, assuming it’s defective, but as long as you have a piece of tape lying around, you can save your $40 powder and return it to day 1 newness.
+Most people just throw away the powder, assuming it’s defective, but as long as you have some scotch tape laying around, you can save your $40 powder and return it to day 1 newness.